 I believe in the power of perfume.
-Perfume is meant to cover our natural scent, and to hide whispers of sweat with subtle floral overtones.
+Perfume is meant to cover our natural scent, to hide whispers of sweat and the living body in subtle floral overtones.

 I did not understand the beauty of perfume until several years later.
-I was home from college for break when I saw a new bottle perched on my parents’ bathroom shelf.
+Having returned home from college for break, I saw a new bottle perched on my parents’ bathroom shelf.
 This gift from my father to my mother continues to stand as a beacon of glory among mundane toiletries and unnerving hospital supplies.
-The growing collection of latex gloves, tubes and medicines packed in sterile plastic reflect the losing battle that my mother is fighting with multiple sclerosis.
+The growing collection of latex gloves, tubes, and medicines packed in sterile plastic reflect the increasingly losing battle that my mother is fighting with multiple sclerosis.

-In more than twenty-five years of immunological revolt, her active mind and endless humor are increasingly trapped within a body that refuses to cooperate.
-The disease had steadily spread from trembling feet when I was young to complete paralysis around the time that the bottle appeared.
+In more than 25 years of immunological revolt, her active mind and endless humor are increasingly trapped within a body that refuses to cooperate.
+The disease has steadily spread from trembling feet when I was young to complete paralysis around the time that the bottle appeared.

 My parents cannot embrace each other, nor dance together.
 My father must go alone to Macy’s to get the perfume my mother loves but does not ask for.
-He purchases the scent knowing they will not be going out on this evening, or any evening.
+He purchases the bottle despite the knowledge that they will not be going out this evening—or any evening.
 My father is a thoughtful man not given to expressive statements of emotion, regardless of the impossible circumstances that life has presented.
-One could say that the odds were against them from the start—an unusual paring of a vivacious Russian Jew and quiet South Indian immigrants whose circuitous paths brought them together as university students in upstate New York.
+One could say that the odds were against them from the start—an unusual pairing of a vivacious Russian Jew and a quiet South Indian—immigrants whose circuitous life paths have led them independently to meet in upstate New York.

-In recent years I have come to better comprehend the intense understanding of each other that has united my parents from their early courtship through their many years together.
+In recent years I have come to better comprehend the intense understanding of each other that has united my parents from their early courtship through these many years.
 When he helps my mother at the toilet each morning, cleaning and dressing her, my father remembers the perfume.
-The fragrance is not intended to hide her odor.
+But this fragrance is not intended to hide her odor.
 It is an acknowledgment of their past and a reminder of their present captured in a scent.
 By dabbing the perfume on her neck, he tells her that she is more than her body; she is a woman, his wife, stubborn and sexy.
 It is his statement of love.